martinkearn/Content/Blogs/Blazor File Select with Virus Scan.md

 # Blazor File Select with Virus Scan

-This article covers using a file selector component with Blazor and scanning files for viruses when they are selected.
+Uploading a file is a very popular thing to do on the web, but what if it has a virus on it?
+How do you tell!?

+Here is how to do the upload using popular packages for Blazor, including a virus scan with ClamAV.

 ![Gif showing the solution described in this article.](https://github.com/martinkearn/Content/raw/master/Blogs/Images/Blazor-File-Select-with-Virus-Sc.gif)

-The full code that companies this article can be found at https://github.com/martinkearn/Blazor-FileUpload-ClamAV
+The full code that accompanies this article can be found at https://github.com/martinkearn/Blazor-FileUpload-ClamAV

-This solution really just stitches together two awesome third party open source solutions.
+This solution really just stitches together several awesome third party open source solutions.

 The file selector component is provided by a package called **BlazorInputFile**